deepak10100/deepak10100/README.md

 # About me
 🔭 I’m currently Student

-🌱 I’m currently learning Fullstack Developer
+🌱 I’m currently learning MERN STACK Developer

 ✌️ Enjoy to do programming and sharing knowledge